Revista Alfa

 https://revistaalfa.org/index.php/revistaalfa/article/view/548

-<p>In Oxapampa, various species of the Chrysomelidae family are considered agricultural pests, which, given their potential impact on horticultural crops, makes their study essential.
+<p><span class="fontstyle0">In Oxapampa, various species of the Chrysomelidae family are considered agricultural pests, which, given their potential impact on horticultural crops, makes their study essential.
 In this context, the objective of this research was to identify the chrysomelids associated with the horticultural agroecosystem of the Miraflores III Experimental Field at the Daniel Alcides Carrión National University.
 To this end, seven surveys were conducted in the horticultural field from May 9 to July 11, 2025.
 Plant species associated with the family Chrysomelidae were recorded, and the Simpson index was also evaluated to estimate their diversity.
-Four taxa were found, with the species Epitrix (Alticini) being the most predominant (59.54%), followed by Acalymma (Luperini) (26.78%), Diabrotica (Luperini) (11.56%), and Gynandrobrotica (Luperini) (2.12%), the latter being reported for the first time in the district.
+Four taxa were found, with Epitrix (Alticini) predominating (59.54%), followed by Acalymma (Luperini) (26.78%), Diabrotica (Luperini) (11.56%), and Gynandrobrotica (Luperini) (2.12%), the latter reported for the first time in the district.
 The diversity index was 0.56.
-In conclusion, the Chrysomelidae community associated with horticultural crops in the Miraflores III Experimental Field (Oxapampa) consisted of four taxa, which were linked to 25 plant species.</p>Luis Tibhy Acosta TrinidadGerson Camilo Acosta Huaman Nilson Arizapana SotoPiter Jans Cabello SacramentoRoberto Caceres Cusi
+In conclusion, the Chrysomelidae community associated with horticultural crops in the Miraflores III Experimental Field (Oxapampa) consisted of four taxa, which were linked to 25 plant species.</span> <br style="font-style: normal; font-variant: normal; font-weight: normal; letter-spacing: normal; line-height: normal; orphans: 2; text-align: -webkit-auto; text-indent: 0px; text-transform: none; white-space: normal; widows: 2; word-spacing: 0px; -webkit-text-size-adjust: auto; -webkit-text-stroke-width: 0px;" /><br /></p>Luis Tibhy Acosta TrinidadGerson Camilo Acosta Huaman Nilson Arizapana SotoPiter Jans Cabello SacramentoRoberto Caceres Cusi

 Copyright (c) 2025